 Penwith · TR19

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Lamorna, that work is shaped by the place itself — Lamorna is a small wooded valley village leading down to a sheltered cove, AONB-designated, with strong artistic associations through the Newlyn School and Stanhope Forbes, with a building stock that leans toward granite valley cottages and Edwardian artists' houses.
+The Lamorna version of this work has its own character — Lamorna is a small wooded valley village leading down to a sheltered cove, AONB-designated, with strong artistic associations through the Newlyn School and Stanhope Forbes, with a building stock that leans toward Edwardian artists' houses and modern carefully detailed AONB replacements.

 • Conservation Area